WSAV-TV: Weather with Captain Sandy

 By the end of the 1970s, the new out-of-town owners of WSAV expressed embarrassment with Captain Sandy's routine as newscasts became more strait-laced and serious, with non-scientist weather presenters replaced with certified meteorologists trained in accurate forecasting.
 They also found the endeavor anachronistic since most television stations had begun to wind down local children's shows.
 NPG made the Captain finally conform to convention, prescribing him a suit and tie like other newscasters, and put the puppets out of commission, to the almost-certain sorrow of area children.
 One of the personalities behind the Captain Sandy character was smooth-voiced Joe Cox, who later left WSAV to become weatherman at cross-town rival WJCL, where he also hosted an evening radio program on WJCL-FM 96.5.
 The original Captain Sandy from 1956 was played by Norm Strand.

 WSAV-DT2

-WSAV-DT2 is the CW+-affiliated second digital subchannel of WSAV-TV, broadcasting in 720p high definition on channel 3.2.
+WSAV-DT2 is the CW+ owned-and-operated second digital subchannel of WSAV-TV, broadcasting in 720p high definition on channel 3.2.